 Base64 Encoder & Decoder - Text & File (URL-Safe Supported)

-Encode any text or file to Base64, or decode Base64 back to text.
+Encode any text or file to Base64 (or a data URL), or decode Base64 back to text — or download it as the original binary file.
 URL-safe variant supported.
-Full UTF-8 support, runs entirely in your browser.
+Full UTF-8, runs entirely in your browser.

 Frequently Asked Questions